libgdx/gdx-jnigen/README.md

 See the libGDX Wiki for usage: https://libgdx.com/wiki/utils/jnigen

+> [!CAUTION]
+> The jnigen-runtime and jnigen-generator API is considered incubating and may change at any point.

 ## gdx-jnigen-gradle quickstart

 We recommend you look at some existing projects for examples: